Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "I’m not being strange though, am I?"
 Vemik asked.
 "It seems... natural.
 He’s my son, I want to spend time with him."

 "You aren’t being strange.
-Godshit, the way the women *fought* to keep you out of my hands when you were small…" Vemet sighed.
+Godshit, the way the women *fought* to keep you out of my hands when you were small..."
+Vemet sighed.
 "I don’t know why and the women say that men aren’t *meant* to know why, and that’s how night falls on it."

 "...I hate - " Vemik began.